-Question: In your opinion, what is the role of a Business Analyst in an organization?
+Question: In your opinion, what is the role of a business analyst in an organization?

 Explanation: This is an opening question which the interviewer will ask to begin the conversation early in the interview.
 The purpose of this is to understand how you think a business analyst contributes to the organization.
 It provides you with an opportunity to start to guide the interview in a direction in which you are comfortable.

 Example: “The role of a business analyst varies from organization to organization.
-However, the common element is understanding the needs of the organization and developing recommendations for technology solutions that will address these.
+However, the common element is understanding the needs of the organization and developing recommendations for technology solutions that will address them.
 Roles a business analyst plays include systems analyst, consultant, leader, and technical architect.”